Rennia Davis

-Rennia Davis (born February 24, 1999) is an American professional basketball player who plays for the Indiana Fever in the Women's National Basketball Association.
-She was drafted 9th in the 2021 WNBA Draft.
+Rennia Davis (born February 24, 1999) is an American professional basketball player who is a free agent.
+She was drafted 9th in the 2021 WNBA draft by the Minnesota Lynx.

 Early life

 Davis was born in Jacksonville, Florida, where she attended Ribault High School.
 She was a McDonald's All-American and was ranked as the No. 12 overall recruit going into college.

 College

 Davis played college basketball at the University of Tennessee, where she averaged 15.4 points and eight rebounds over four years.
 She started 116 of the 118 games she played.
 She finished her career top 10 in scoring, rebounds, double-doubles, points per game, rebounds per game, free-throw percentage, field goals attempted, and field goals made.

 At the University of Tennessee, Davis was named the Tennessee Sports Writers Association Women's College Basketball Player of the Year for the 2020–21 school year.
 She was an honorable mention All American on the AP, World Exposure Report, USBWA, and WBCA lists that same year.
 The AP, USBWA, and WBCA gave her the same Honorable Mention in 2019–20.
 She was also named to the Coaches All-SEC First Team in 2019-2020 and 2020–21 and was named the SEC player of the week multiple times both years.